Muhammad VI of Granada: Downfall

 Before his death, Muhammad VI sought asylum with Peter I of Castile in Seville.
 Pictured: Peter's palace in Seville.

 The advance of Muhammad V, along with the discontent in the general population about the civil war that included the loss of Granadan territories to Castile, caused Muhammad VI to consider his position to be no longer tenable.
-He fled Granada on 13 April 1362 (17 Jumada al-Thani 763), (Note: Both Vidal Castro: Muhammad VI and Fernández-Puertas 1997 give this date as 17 Jumada al-Thani 763 AH; Vidal Castro converts it as 13 April 1362 but Fernández-Puertas mistakenly gives 13 March.) accompanied by his entourage, including the chief of the Volunteers of the Faith, Idris ibn Uthman ibn al-Ula, taking most of the royal treasury.
+He fled Granada on 13 April 1362 (17 Jumada II 763), (Note: Both Vidal Castro: Muhammad VI and Fernández-Puertas 1997 give this date as 17 Jumada II 763 AH; Vidal Castro converts it as 13 April 1362 but Fernández-Puertas mistakenly gives 13 March.) accompanied by his entourage, including the chief of the Volunteers of the Faith, Idris ibn Uthman ibn al-Ula, taking most of the royal treasury.
 Muhammad V entered the Alhambra three days later and was recognised as Sultan.
 Muhammad VI unexpectedly threw himself at the mercy of Peter I at Seville.
 Muhammad VI offered to rule Granada as a vassal of Peter and to serve him as his knight.
 Should Peter choose to remain in Muhammad V's side, Muhammad VI asked to be exiled overseas.
 Initially, Peter did not commit to an answer, but he welcomed Muhammad VI and allowed him and his followers to stay in the city's Jewish quarter near Peter's palace, as royal guests.
 Later, however, the Castilian king acted against his guests: he arrested them after a feast that he organized, imprisoned the entire retinue in Seville's shipyard, and seized their riches.